bonevbs/bonevbs.github.io/_posts/2021-12-17-numerical-optimization.md

 ---
-title: 'Numerical Optimization'
+title: 'ML 101 - Numerical Optimization, an introduction with Python'
 date: 2021-12-17
 permalink: /posts/numerical-optimization/
 tags:
+  - Numerical optimization
-  - cool posts
+  - Machine Learning
-  - category1
+  - Python
-  - category2
+  - PyTorch
 ---

-This is a sample blog post.
-Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
-Testing testing testing this blog post.
-Blog posts are cool.

-# Numerical Optimization
+This is the first post in a series of posts that I am planning to write on the topic of machine learning.
+This article introduces fundamental algorithms in numerical optimization.
+For now, this is the Gradient Descent and Netwon algorithm.
+I might extend it with momentum based methods and conjugate gradient methods in the future.

 ## Introduction